-The Group's net cash used in financing activities was US\$168.8 million for the year ended December 31, 2017, which was attributable to the net repayment of borrowings of US\$76.4 million, finance costs paid of US\$34.9 million, dividends paid of US\$59.9 million, offset by proceeds from the exercise of share options of US\$2.4 million.
+For the year ended December 31, 2018, the Group's net cash used in financing activities was US\$212.3 million, an increase of US\$43.5 million compared to US\$168.8 million for the year ended December 31, 2017.
+The cash flows used in financing activities were mainly attributable to net repayment of borrowings of US\$112.0 million, finance costs paid of US\$28.3 million, dividends paid to shareholders of the Company of US\$70.0 million and dividends paid to non-controlling interests of US\$3.1 million offset by proceeds from exercise of share options of US\$1.0 million.